julian-molina/Documentation/pages/suite/suite-step-4.md

 ---
-title:  Import a Workspace
+title:  Upgrading?
-summary: If you are upgrading to a new version of Superalgos, you need to import a new workspace.
+summary: If you are upgrading to a new version of Superalgos, you may now restore your previous work to the new workspace.
 sidebar: suite_sidebar
 permalink: suite-step-4.html
 toc: false